 Yes you can.
 Cemeteries remain accessible to the public.

 Has a funeral been planned?
-A maximum of 100 people are allowed to attend, with respect for social distancing.
-The families are explicitly requested to keep their distance from the staff of the undertaker and the City of Ghent.
+A maximum of 40 people are allowed to attend, with respect for social distancing.
+Families are explicitly requested to keep their distance from the staff of the undertaker and the City of Ghent.
 You must wear a face mask at funerals, including outdoors.
 Memorial ceremonies will be organised at a later point in time.

 The office at the Westerbegraafplaats cemetery is open on Tuesdays and Thursdays from 1.30 pm to 4 pm.

 - Or call Gentinfo at +32 9 210 10 10